zeozeozeo/odin-imgui/README.md

 You can choose between the two by changing `active_branch`

 ### `wanted_backends`
-This project allows you to compile ImGui backends alongside imgui itself, which is what Dear ImGui recommends you do [1].
+This project allows you to compile ImGui backends alongside imgui itself, which is what Dear ImGui recommends you do.
 Bindings have been written for a subset of the backends provided by ImGui
  - You can see if a backend is supported by checking the `backends` table in `build.py`.
  - If a backend is supported it means that: